Perry Como's Christmas Concert

 Perry Como's Christmas Concert is a 1994 live recording by Perry Como, the last before his death in 2001.

+Overview

 Taped at the Point Theatre in Dublin before a live audience of 4,500 which included Irish President Mary Robinson, the concert was also issued on videotape and broadcast in the USA on PBS.
-Como, looking frail and unwell was suffering from the flu and struggled to perform; he reportedly lost his voice at one point during the concert.
+Como, looking aged and unwell was suffering from the flu and struggled to perform; he reportedly lost his voice at one point during the concert.
 The entire performance is less than 90 minutes long, though the recording took over four hours to complete.
 Despite it all, Como managed to complete his last recorded performance with dignity and professionalism, earning him the warm applause of his audience.
 Como later apologized to his audience for a performance he felt was not up to his usual standards.